-Upon successful completion of Modules MIBINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, Medical Insurance Billing and Coding students participate in a 200 hour practicum on-campus.
+Upon successful completion of Modules MEDINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, medical insurance billing and coding students participate in a 200-hour practicum on-campus.
 The practicum provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level skills in working with insurance companies and processing claims.
 Medical insurance billing and coding students work under the direct supervision of the school staff.
-Students are evaluated by an instructor or Department Chair at 100 and 200 hour intervals.
-Completed evaluation forms are placed in the students permanent records.
+An instructor or department chair evaluates students at 100 and 200 hour intervals.
+Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their practicum experience in order to fulfill requirements for graduation.
-Prerequisite: Successful completion of Modules MIBINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN.
-Lecture Hours: 00 Lab Hours: 00 Other Hours: 200
+Prerequisite: All classes in the Medical Insurance Billing and Coding diploma program must be completed prior to enrollment.
+Lecture Hours: 0 Lab Hours: 0 Other Hours: 200

-MIBXT - Externship 6.0 Quarter Credits
+Module MIBXT - MIBXT Externship

+6 Quarter Credits

-Upon successful completion of Modules MIBINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, medical insurance billing/coding students participate in a 200-hour unpaid externship.
+Upon successful completion of Modules MEDINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, medical insurance billing/coding students participate in a 200-hour externship.
 Students are expected to work a full-time (40 hours per week) schedule if possible.
 Serving in an externship at an approved facility gives externs an opportunity to work with the principles and practices learned in the classroom.
 Externs work under the direct supervision of qualified personnel in participating institutions and under general supervision of the school staff.
-Supervisory personnel will evaluate externs at 100 and 200-hour intervals.
+Supervisory personnel will evaluate externs at 100- and 200-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship training in order to fulfill requirements for graduation.
-Prerequisite: Successful completion of Modules MIBINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN.
-Lecture Hours: 00 Lab Hours: 00 Other Hours: 200
+Prerequisite: All classes in the Medical Insurance Billing and Coding diploma program must be completed prior to enrollment.
+Lecture Hours: 0 Lab Hours: 0 Other Hours: 200